pecknigel/learning-resources/class-notes/software-engineering-patterns.md

 Of course, much of the material will be covered elsewhere in one form or another.
 It’s based on experience and what comes up while working with students.

-## Declarative Option Sets
+## Declarative Case Sets

 Tags: Processing, Option Sets

-Declare option sets for processing cases.
-Abstract a processing interface keyed to the option sets.
+Declare sets for processing cases.
+Abstract a processing interface keyed off the sets.

 Use a [hash table](https://en.m.wikipedia.org/wiki/Hash_table) to facilitate set lookup.